I'm Honey!

 Why?
 Because I adore everything about Paris and French culture.

 A few days after I mentioned this to him, I went for my weekly manicure.
 My girl was not in her chair!
-Instead, a heavy-set manicurist looked up at me with a big smile.
+Instead, a more mature manicurist looked up at me with a big smile.
 She was full of personality and was a Jewish Bubbie in her sixties.
 She was moving into a new condo with a pool outside her back door.
 Darling, she chatted on and on about it, saying, “I am going to wear my two-piece bathing suit this summer!”

 I asked her, “How do you see yourself, at your age, in a two-piece?”